bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 Some autochangers have more than one read/write device (drive).
 The :ref:`Autochanger resource <AutochangerRes>` permits you to group Device resources, where each device represents a drive.
 The Director may still reference the Devices (drives) directly, but doing so, bypasses the proper functioning of the drives together.
 Instead, the Director (in the Storage resource) should reference the Autochanger resource name.
 Doing so permits the Storage daemon to ensure that only one drive uses the mtx-changer script at a time, and also that two drives don’t reference the same Volume.

-Multi-drive requires the use of the **Drive Index**:sup:`Sd`:sub:`Device`\  directive.
+Multi-drive requires the use of the :config:option:`sd/device/DriveIndex`\  directive.
 Drive numbers or the Device Index are numbered beginning at zero, which is the default.
-To use the second Drive in an autochanger, you need to define a second Device resource, set the **Drive Index**:sup:`Sd`:sub:`Device`\  and set the **Archive Device**:sup:`Sd`:sub:`Device`\ .
+To use the second Drive in an autochanger, you need to define a second Device resource, set the :config:option:`sd/device/DriveIndex`\  and set the :config:option:`sd/device/ArchiveDevice`\ .

 As a default, Bareos jobs will prefer to write to a Volume that is already mounted.
-If you have a multiple drive autochanger and you want Bareos to write to more than one Volume in the same Pool at the same time, you will need to set **Prefer Mounted Volumes**:sup:`Dir`:sub:`Job`\ = **no**.
+If you have a multiple drive autochanger and you want Bareos to write to more than one Volume in the same Pool at the same time, you will need to set :config:option:`dir/job/PreferMountedVolumes`\ = **no**.
 This will cause the Storage daemon to maximize the use of drives.

 Device Configuration Records
 ----------------------------